 Founded as St Leonards FC in 1898, the club played at The Green (later Silverhill) and were nicknamed the 'Greenbacks' due to the club colours of green and white.
 They entered the East Sussex League in 1899 and won the competition in 1903, with rivals Hastings finishing in second.
 In 1905, the club decided to turn professional and entered the Second Division of the Southern League and South Eastern League, to compete with the Hastings club entering a professional league a year earlier.
 In the process they changed their name to St Leonards United and moved into the newly laid out Sports Ground', groundsharing with Rock-a-Nore.

 Hastings & St Leonards United

 Throughout the 1905-06 season, it became apparent that Hastings could not support having two professional teams.
-Both clubs were unable to reguarly draw in decent crowds and were running at a loss and it was decided at a meeting between both board of directors to meager the two teams and name themselves Hastings & St Leonards United.
+Both clubs were unable to regularly draw in decent crowds and were running at a loss and it was decided at a meeting between both board of directors to merger the two teams and name themselves Hastings & St Leonards United.

 For the 1906-07 season, the club played at the 'Sports Ground' on the Brisco estate and the club colours were red and green, a combination of Hastings' red and blue and St leonards' green and white.
 Hastings' place in the South Eastern League Division One and St Leonards' place in the Southern League Division Two were taken by the first team, whilst a reserve team took St Leonards' spot in the South Eastern League Division Two.
 Former Aston Villa and Grimsby player John "Jack" Griffiths was brought in as trainer and stayed at the club until 1909.